Phani943/Image-Captioning/README.md

 ### Download Data

 Use the `notebooks/data_preparation.ipynb` notebook to download and preprocess the dataset.
-Alternatively, you can use the my dataset provided on Kaggle: [Kaggle Dataset Link](https://www.kaggle.com/datasets/phanichaitanya349/captioning-dataset-200k).
+Alternatively, you can use the my dataset provided on Kaggle: [My Kaggle Dataset Link](https://www.kaggle.com/datasets/phanichaitanya349/captioning-dataset-200k).

 ### Train Model